NomicFoundation/hardhat-ignition/docs/explanation.md

 });
 ```

-You can create complex graphs of `Action`s like this.
+You can create complex graphs of `Actions` like this.

 ## How modules get executed